rcmedeiros/template/mkdocs/tests.md

 ## Chai

-To make the tests clearer and semantically pleasant, we use Chai. it's an assertion library and has the sole function of turning this:
+To make the tests semantically pleasant, we use Chai. it's an assertion library and has the sole function of turning this:

 ```Typescript
 assert.equal(res.status, 200);